Medically Reviewed by

 In the mirror, you see that your Face is weak on one side or droops.

 Your Arm feels heavy or suddenly goes numb.
-Slurred Speech, difficulty in speaking, problems thinking of words or speech that comes out as gibberish are all signs.
+Slurred Speech, difficulty in speaking, and problems thinking of words or speech that comes out as gibberish are all signs.

 An acute stroke hits with a sudden onset of symptoms.
 It’s serious and can progress quickly to weakness or blindness on one side, or total language problems.